Sejal3017/Programming_Exercise/README.md

 - `dateutil` library (for `relativedelta`)

 ## Setup
-1. Clone the repository: git clone <repository_url> cd Programming_Exercise
+1. Clone the repository: git clone <repository_url>
+2. Navigate to the cloned folder.
-2. Run the application: python3 app.py
+3. Run the application: python3 app.py

 ## Outputs
 The output files will be saved in the root directory as: